okx/KIPs/docs/active/OIP-1.md

   * :x: -- A Last Call which results in material changes or substantial unaddressed technical complaints will cause the OIP to revert to Draft.
   * :arrow_right: Accepted (Core OIPs only) -- A successful Last Call without material changes or unaddressed technical complaints will become Accepted.
   * :arrow_right: Final (Non-Core OIPs) -- A successful Last Call without material changes or unaddressed technical complaints will become Final.
-* **Accepted (Core OIPs only)** -- This status signals that material changes are unlikely and OKChain client developers should consider this OIP for inclusion.
+* **Accepted (Core OIPs only)** -- This status signals that material changes are unlikely and OKExChain client developers should consider this OIP for inclusion.
 Their process for deciding whether to encode it into their clients as part of a hard fork is not part of the OIP process.
   * :arrow_right: Draft -- The Core Devs can decide to move this OIP back to the Draft status at their discretion.
 E.g. a major, but correctable, flaw was found in the OIP.
   * :arrow_right: Rejected -- The Core Devs can decide to mark this OIP as Rejected at their discretion.
 E.g. a major, but uncorrectable, flaw was found in the OIP.
-  * :arrow_right: Final -- Standards Track Core OIPs must be implemented in at least three viable OKChain clients before it can be considered Final.
+  * :arrow_right: Final -- Standards Track Core OIPs must be implemented in at least three viable OKExChain clients before it can be considered Final.
 When the implementation is complete and adopted by the community, the status will be changed to “Final”.
 * **Final** -- This OIP represents the current state-of-the-art.
 A Final OIP should only be updated to correct errata.

 Other exceptional statuses include: